 - Dry.
 Bundle your sunflowers together with twine in bunches, then hang them upside down in a warm and dry area for 4-5 days.
 To keep pesky birds from eating your seeds before you have a chance to harvest them, hang them to dry indoors.

 - Remove Seeds.
 Grab a 5-gallon bucket and your sunflower heads, and rub the surface of the seedhead over the bucket.
 The seeds will fall right out.
-You’ll also get other bits and pieces like petals and dried plant bits, but you’ll take care of that in Step #5.
+You’ll also get other bits and pieces like petals and dried plant bits, but you’ll take care of that next.

 Congratulations!
 You’ve successfully harvested and stored your sunflower seeds for future use.
 From snacking to baking, creating suet cakes for birds over the winter, or replanting into next year’s garden, sunflowers are easy and fun to grow and harvest — get the family involved, as it’s an ideal project for children to learn the soup-to-nuts (or seeds) entire lifecycle of a plant.